Global Warmings Unfinished Debate (Revised and Expanded Third Edition)

 Ted Cruz, U. S. Senator; Chairman, Senate Subcommittee on Science and Space; Chairman, Senate Subcommittee on the Constitution, Civil Rights and Human Rights

-Hot Talk, Cold Science by the late Dr. Fred Singer and Dr. David Legates is an enormously important contribution to the unfinished debate on global warming and written by three highly authoritative and trustworthy climate scientists.
+Hot Talk, Cold Science by the late Dr. Fred Singer with Dr. David Legates and Dr. Anthony R. Lupo is an enormously important contribution to the unfinished debate on global warming and written by three highly authoritative and trustworthy climate scientists.
 I very enthusiastically recommend the book to everyone who wishes to learn why this debate is anything but settled.

 Larry S. Bell, Endowed Professor, Sasakawa International Center for Space Architecture, University of Houston; author, Climate and Corruption: Politics and Power Behind the Global Warming Hoax and Scared Witless: Prophets and Profits of Climate Doom